Aliases for OR2AG1 Gene

 GeneCards Summary for OR2AG1 Gene

-OR2AG1 (Olfactory Receptor Family 2 Subfamily AG Member 1 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
-An important paralog of this gene is OR2T1.
+OR2AG1 (Olfactory Receptor Family 2 Subfamily AG Member 1) is a Protein Coding gene.
+Diseases associated with OR2AG1 include Juvenile Polyposis/Hereditary Hemorrhagic Telangiectasia Syndrome and Angioma Serpiginosum.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and olfactory receptor activity.
+An important paralog of this gene is OR2AG2.